vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 Pages.

 ## CHAPTER XXV.
-The limits within which the upayas,
+The limits within which the upāyas,

 bhakti and prapatti have potency:

-The greatness of the devotees of Bhagavan; does prapatti lead to the elevation of one's caste ? sattva of the body and sattva of the wind; ekāntins and paramai. kāntins; the rites of varṇa and asrama are obligatory; the real meaning of “baving given op all dharmas" in the charamasloka ; the real purport of the sloka "pravrit. tincha nivrittinchu"; the necessity for prāyas chitta in the cases of deliberate offences committed by the pra. panna.
+The greatness of the devotees of Bhagavan; does prapatti lead to the elevation of one's caste ? sattva of the body and sattva of the wind; ekāntins and paramai. kāntins; the rites of varṇa and asrama are obligatory; the real meaning of “baving given op all dharmas" in the charamaśloka ; the real purport of the śloka "pravrit. tincha nivrittinchu"; the necessity for prāyas chitta in the cases of deliberate offences committed by the pra. panna.

 299 to 329

 (HAPTER XXVI.
 The vindication of the potency of

-prapatti.
-Iswara's purpose in allowiug the prapanna to suffer; even punishment may be a matter of favour: the potency of prapatti; no offence should ever be committed against Bhagavatas; residence in holy places efficacious only to those that do not hate the Lord.
+prapatti. Īśvara's purpose in allowiug the prapanna to suffer; even punishment may be a matter of favour: the potency of prapatti; no offence should ever be committed against Bhagavatas; residence in holy places efficacious only to those that do not hate the Lord.

 330 to 344